 And so, a lot of their time is spent switching between the IDE and the test environment.
 We created integrations that let you test on device/OS and browser combinations directly from your IDE.

-Use this Visual Studio IDE.
+Use our Visual Studio IDE.
 We have more coming up soon.

 Build and scale a test automation library

 QA managers are under constant pressure from the CTO to reduce the time-to-release.
 That's why automating repeatable tests is gaining steam.